Who’s Won the Most Grammy Awards? A Late Composer, a Power Couple and More!

 In 2021, Beyonce matched his record by taking home her 28th award for Best R&B Performance for “The Black Parade.”
 This made her the most decorated woman in history, as well as the artist with the most wins.

-She’s been nominated a whopping 79 times (yes, you read that right) and is “tied with Adele at six for most Grammy wins in one night by a female.”
+As of 2023, she’s been nominated a whopping 88 times (yes, you read that right) and is currently tied with her husband, Jay-Z, as the most nominated artists of all time.
 She was nominated for nine awards at the 63rd Grammy Awards in 2021 and also took home trophies for Best Rap Song, Best Rap Performance and Best Music Video.
 She took home the Grammy for Best Dance/Electronic recording for her smash hit “Break My Soul.”

 Country and bluegrass artist Alison Krauss was the previous female leader with 27 Grammys.
 She shares 14 of her awards with her band, Union Station.
 Composer Chick Corea — who has the most jazz Grammy wins ever — has 27 trophies, while conductor Pierre Boulez has 26 and was honored with the Lifetime Achievement Award in 2015.
 The late pianist Vladimir Horowitz comes next with 25.

 Tied with 25 wins is Stevie Wonder.
 The “Isn’t She Lovely” singer is “the only artist in Grammy history to win five or more awards on three separate nights.”
 John Williams, the genius behind the soundtracks of famous films like Jaws and Star Wars, also has 25 wins under his belt.

 U2 currently has 22 awards, with the Bono-led band winning the most wins for a “rock act.”
 Jay-Z follows closely behind with 21 awards, Jay-Z has the same amount, and got most of them through the rap and R&B categories, but did win Best Music Video for his “Suit and Tie” collab with Justin Timberlake.

 Other notable names on the winner’s list include rapper Kanye West and country crooner Vince Gill, who have both won 21 awards.
 Bruce Springsteen deserves an honorable mention with 20 Grammys and Aretha Franklin and Paul McCartney follow with 18.